-Certifications and Assurances by the Chief Executive of the Applicant Government

-A JAG application is not complete, and a state may not access award funds, unless the chief executive of the applicant state (e.g., the governor) properly executes, and the state submits, the "Certifications and Assurances by the Chief Executive of the Applicant Government" attached in the section above entitled Other Program Requirements.
-The most up-to-date certification form can be found at: FY 2021 Byrne JAG - Certifications and Assurances by the Chief Executive of the Applicant Government (oip.gov).
+Certifications and Assurances by the Chief Executive of the Applicant Government A JAG application is not complete, and a unit of local government may not access award funds, unless the chief executive of the applicant unit of local government (e.g., mayor or chairman) properly executes, and the unit of local government submits, the "Certifications and Assurances by the Chief Executive of the Applicant Government" attached in the section above entitled Other Program Requirements.
+The most up-to-date certification form can be found at: https://bja.ojp.gov/program/jag/certifications-assurances.